Skip to main content

 Leading Indicators

-These early signals suggest cognitive tax interventions are working:
+Signals that cognitive tax interventions are working:

 • Fewer "just checking" interruptions: People trust systems enough to stop verifying